shadowga/website/_docs/1/f-contributing.md

 We have a press kit you can download [here](https://shadow.ga/img/presskit.zip) for a sample of our logos, fonts, and colours.
 If you're looking for something that isn't included in the press kit, you can send us a message and we'll do our best to get it for you.
 Any art using the brand can be sent to us for approval.

+## Other communities
+Besides the server, our community mainly uses the forum and Discord server to get server-related information across.
+Other communities help us promote ourselves while exploring the widely different member-bases of various places.

+### What association is
+Servers, Discord communities, and companies alike that have either reached out to us or have been specially requested as partnered by a server official are referred to as associated.
+Being part of an associated community means the actions you make, whether positive or negative, reflect back to here.
+If you wish to become part of an associated community, you must get to know their rules and respect their differences.

+A list of associated communities can be found [here](https://f.shadow.ga/d/45-list-of-associated-communities-6-2017).
+In some cases, a specific community may be added or removed.
+We attempt to keep a positive relationship with these communities.

 ### Associate your community
 New communities yet discovered by our members can always be added to our list through an association request.